 Do Dogs Love?

 Ask agility trainers if their dogs feel the emotion of love, and you will get a puzzled look.
-"Of course dogs love," they would quickly reply.
-Science, however, is slower to respond and looks for tangible evidence of emotion before admitting its existence.
+"Of course dogs love," they will quickly reply.
+Science, however, is slower to respond and seeks tangible evidence of emotion before admitting its existence.

 What the MRI Reveals

-Berns and his colleagues have scanned the brains of a dozen dogs trained to go into a MRI machine.
+Berns and his colleagues scanned the brains of a dozen dogs trained to go into an MRI machine.
 He used different stimuli to see how the dogs' brains would react.
-His findings show that the area of the brain called the caudate nucleus lights up when the dogs' humans returned to view after a brief separation.
+His findings show that the area of the brain called the caudate nucleus lights up when the dogs' humans returned into view after a brief separation.
 This is the same area of the brain that is activated when humans feel love.

 In his article, Berns says, "The ability to experience positive emotions, like love and attachment, would mean that dogs have a level of sentience comparable to that of a human child.
 And this ability suggests a rethinking of how we treat dogs."